 "I always wanted a tattoo, but hated the way I looked as I was overweight, so didn't want them while I was unhappy with my appearance," she explains.
 "I lost four stone and wanted to do something for myself.
 Getting my tattoos was just for me."

 Everyone who knows Liz is shocked that she now has tattoos, and while her older friends either "don’t get it" or disapprove, her younger ones seem to like them.
 Her family have also been supportive but by this point, 16 tattoos in, the mood music at home is more like "enough already".
-Regardless, she’s open-minded and already has two more planned in 2019.
+Regardless, she’s open-minded and already has two more planned.

 For women who reach their 50s, a decade during which many begin to feel invisible and ignored by men and younger people because of their age, a tattoo is an ideal birthday present to themselves.
 Marian gifted her first tattoo to herself 14 years ago to commemorate this milestone.
 "I got my first tattoo to celebrate being 50.
 It was hard to choose a design but in the end I went with a dragon."
 The mythical monster wasn’t intended to symbolise anything in particular, she concedes.
 "I just thought it looked cool despite it being a very common choice."